alanbchristie/ansible-operator-PySimple/README.md

 ## Deploying (Kubernetes/OpenShift)

->   If deploying to OpenShift you shoud just beed to replate `kubectl`
+>   If deploying to OpenShift you need to replace `kubectl`
     with `oc` in the following commands.
 In fact I think `oc` can also deploy to Kubernetes.